winitzki/talks/scala-sbt/begin-sbt.md

         - default Scala version 2.10
         - `/project/project`
     - build is slower because of additional compilation steps
-- Errors in `build.sbt` are hard to debug
+- Errors in `build.sbt` are harder to debug
     - (IntelliJ cannot load anything)
 - SBT's library DSL has a steep learning curve
     - `assemblyMergeStrategy in assembly ~= (old => { ...`